bartholomews/spotify4s/README.md

 # spotify4s
 Early stage *Spotify* client with the *Typelevel* stack.

-The client is using the library [fsclient](https://github.com/bartholomews/fsclient) which is a wrapper on http4s/fs2 with circe and OAuth handling.
+This client is using the library [fsclient](https://github.com/bartholomews/fsclient) which is a wrapper on http4s/fs2 with circe and OAuth handling.

 ## Endpoints Task list